 - Inventory the data.
 Since PST files are easy to create on the desktop, companies will typically find many in existence.
 Be sure to include a strategy for locating all of the target files.
 Larger organizations typically rely on some type of network management software that allows them to scan user hard drives for particular file types.
 Another option is to install a software agent like Microsoft’s PST Capture or Sherpa’s Mail Attender desktop agent – both of these tools will scan the local hard drives and locate target PST files for you.
 Another important aspect of the inventory phase is to assess the data contained within the PST files.
 While it is important to know the amount of data that exists, this is also a great opportunity to exclude stale data that may have outlived its useful life or exceeded corporate retention limits.

 - Select a destination for the PST information.
 Since PST data tends to be historical in nature, the Exchange Archive may be an ideal destination for the migrated data.
 Archives appear to your Outlook users as a separate folder area within their primary mailbox.
 This makes access to the PST data very easy for end users.
-In fact, new iOS and Android clients for Office 365 even allow access to the imported PST messages from those mobile devices – a big upgrade from traditional PST access.
+In fact, new iOS and Android clients for Microsoft 365 even allow access to the imported PST messages from those mobile devices – a big upgrade from traditional PST access.
 When you use Mail Attender to import PST file information, you can specify the folder that each message will be placed in within the mailbox or archive; this can greatly reduce end-user training, since replicating the original folder structure makes it easy for end users to find the imported data.

 - While importing the messages, consider de-duplicating that data.
 If your users routinely copy PST files, there may be a significant amount of duplicate data within their desktop PST files.
 Using a hashing process tool like Mail Attender can identify these duplicates and eliminate them during the migration process.